 The Mystery of the Burning of the Terracotta Warriors

-When excavating the Terracotta Warriors Pits No. 1 and 2, people found a large amount of traces of fire.
-For a long time, two different opinions have emerged regarding this incident.
-One is that the Terracotta Warriors pits contained wood and other organic matter, which over time produced methane gas and spontaneously combusted.
+When excavating the Terracotta Warriors Pits No. 1 and 2, people found a large amount of fire traces.
+For a long time, two different opinions appeared regarding this incident.
+One is that in the Terracotta Warriors pits there were wood and other organic materials, which over time created methane gas and spontaneously combusted.
 The other is that it was man-made.

-In June 2009, after the third excavation, archaeologists discovered that the north-south corridor running through the western part of the excavation site, connecting to the northern doorway, had been deformed, discolored, and burned in some places.
-The terracotta warriors were broken into pieces before the fire.
+In June 2009, after the third excavation, archaeologists discovered that the North-South corridor running through the western part of the excavation site, connecting to the northern doorway, was deformed, discolored, and in some places burned.
+The terracotta warriors were broken into pieces before burning.

 Based on historical records, Xiang Yu was the most suspected person, because he and Qin Shi Huang had a deep hatred.
-After burning down the Afang Palace and Xianyang City, Xiang Yu was still angry and sent a large army to excavate and burn down the tomb.
+After burning down the A-Fang Palace and Xianyang City, Xiang Yu, still not over his hatred, sent a large army to excavate and burn the tomb.

 Ngo Nhung (Source: Sohu, Sina)